The Architect’s Path (Part 2 - Bookshelf)

 The key mechanism to tackle ever increasing complexity is abstraction, such as frameworks or interfaces.
 Some things, however, can’t be abstracted away.

 Enterprise IT is routinely plagued by excessive complexity.
-It’s almost like it’s subject to the Second Law of Thermodynamics, which concludes that the entropy in a system can never decrease.
+It might be subject to the Second Law of Thermodynamics but it’s certainly subject to Gregor’s Law.

 For governance to remain effective in a high-velocity environment, it needs to be automated.
 Surprisingly, it also produces more reliable results.